axelprog/codeSamplesLib/README.md

 - **formattableString** - tagged string as formattable

 [Object comparator](./objectChanges.js "Show object changes") - compare objects and return difference (use lodash)

+[Mongo DB copier](./dbMigrationScript.js "Mongo migration script") - script for copy mongo DB from one server to other by URL